iota-community/Community-Governance/README.md

 IOTA holders will receive an updated version of the Firefly wallet with integrated voting functionality.
 You can only participate if you hold IOTA tokens in the Firefly wallet.

 The voting weight will be related to the number of IOTA tokens allocated by a user to the vote, and the time those votes are held on addresses.
-One IOTA token = one vote per passed milestone.
+1000 IOTA token = one vote per passed milestone.
 To gain the maximum weight, voters must keep the tokens on an address for a defined period (equal to the number of milestones).
 Holding the tokens on the address for the full defined voting time is the only way to build 100% voting weight.

 ### **The Vote will be separated into different phases**